netdata/netdata/docs/cloud/alerts-notifications/notifications.md

 The notifications methods classified as **Personal** are what we consider generic, meaning that these can't have specific rules for them set by the administrators.

-These notifications are sent to the destination of the channel which is a user-specific attribute, e.g. user's e-mail, and the users are the ones that will then be able to manage what specific configurations they want for the Space / Room(s) and the desired Notification level, they can achieve this from their User Profile page under **Notifications**.
+Notifications are sent to user-defined destinations, such as email addresses.
+Users can manage their notification preferences, including Space/Room configurations and desired notification level, from the **Notifications** section of their User Profile.

 One example of such a notification method is the E-mail.